-Let us finally note that when the non-degeneracy condition on the principal tensor is relaxed, one obtains a broader class of geometries that has been named the generalized Kerr-NUT-(A)dS geometry (Houri et al. 2008b, 2009; Oota and Yasui 2010).
-This class will be briefly reviewed in Sect.
-7.4.
+Let us finally note that when the non-degeneracy condition on the principal tensor is relaxed, one obtains a broader class of geometries that has been named the $generalized\ Kerr-NUT-(A)dS\ geometry$ (Houri et al 2008b, 2009; Oota and Yasui 2010).
+This class will be briefly reviewed in section 7.4.